 Millinocket needed a boost, sure.
 But not a handout.
 And definitely not more maudlin press.

 But none of that means much to our waitress or the other 4,500 people who call Millinocket home.
 When they talk about a marathon, they’re talking about the one Allen first organized last year — the one that put the town on the long-distance map after Runner’s World picked up the story.
-The one that has more than 1,000 people clamoring to fly across the country for the opportunity to run here on December 10.
+The one that has more than 1,000 people clamoring to fly across the country for the opportunity to run here in December.

 Like most of Allen’s schemes, this one started on a whim.
 Around Thanksgiving last year, he read yet another newspaper article characterizing Millinocket’s economic woes.